rogerliria/MIT-Trading-Competition-2024/README.md

 Format: Electronic trading with two main cases—Market Making and Data Science

 ### Sponsors
-A special thank you to our sponsors for making this competition possible:
+A special thank you to the sponsors for making this competition possible:

 Diamond: Citadel | Citadel Securities, Jane Street